hiniko/RunningWithFriends/Source/RunningWithFriends/Dev-Notes.md

 I though it would be a good idea to keep a reference like that in the level section so I knew how it belonged to.
 However `LevelBuilderSubsystem` includes `ALevelSection` as the Template `TSubClassOf` Needs the actual definition of that class in order to compile.
 It also needed the `FLevelSectionData` struct from the `LevelSectionDataTable` _WHICH_ in itself needed `ALevelSection`.

-Honestly, bit of a rokkie error that one.
+Honestly, bit of a rookie error that one.
 And probably means that I'm not doing too well code design wise either.

 --

+Second DERP discovered.
+This time to do with PlayerControllers across the network.

+* First, I know that players controllers only exist on:
+  * The Server, Which has a Controller for all Connected Players / AI
+  * The Client, However only for the connected player.

+To get around this I thought I could Use the Unique ID of the player controller to replicate across.
+However I couldn't seem to be able to match this against the local players ID.

+Turns out `uint32 GetUniqueID()` is a `UObjectBase` Identifier, It does not match across network.
+Which makes sense.
+What I wanted was `GetPlayerId` from the `PlayerState`

+The more you know.

 ## 6/12/21